Global axisymmetric solutions and incompressible limit for the 3D isentropic compressible Navier-Stokes equations in annular cylinders with swirl and large initial data: Introduction

 which represent the material derivative of $f$, the effective viscous flux, and the vorticity, respectively.

 Finally, we introduce the cylindrical coordinates in $\mathbb R^3$ by

 so that $x_1=r\cos\theta$ and $x_2=r\sin\theta$.
 We denote the cylindrical orthonormal frame by

-A scalar function $f(\mathbf{x})$ and a vector field $\mathbf u(\mathbf{x})$ are called \emph{axisymmetric} if they are invariant under rotations around the $x_3$-axis.
+A scalar function $f(\mathbf{x})$ and a vector field $\mathbf u(\mathbf{x})$ are called \emph{axisymmetric} if they are invariant under rotations about the $x_3$-axis.
 Equivalently, $f$ and the cylindrical components of $\mathbf u$ are independent of $\theta$, i.e.,

 By the chain rule, the differential operators satisfy

 Accordingly, the domain under consideration in \eqref{a4} can be rewritten as

 where the meridional (generating) domain $\Gamma$ is defined by